f0nzie/matplotlib-with-rmarkdown/index.md

 # Preface {.unnumbered}

-The goal of **r-test-matplotlib** is thoroughly testing that Python `matplotlib` works seamlessly from within `RStudio`.
-Making `matplotlib` run from within RStudio using the R package `reticulate` and **Python Anaconda** has improved a lot in the past few months.
-The package `reticulate` and RStudio have gone through a thorough transformation.
-Enough to say that it's an accepted fact that Python and R have to get along for the benefit of data science, machine learning and artificial intelligence.
+The goal of this minimal book is thoroughly testing that Python `matplotlib` works seamlessly from within `RStudio`.
+Making `matplotlib` run from within RStudio using the R package `reticulate` and **Python Anaconda** has improved a lot.
+The package `reticulate` and RStudio have gone through a thorough transformation in the past few months.
+Enough to say that it's an accepted fact today that Python and R are ready to work along for the benefit of data science, machine learning and artificial intelligence.

 ## Method {.unnumbered}